EnviroDIY/ModularSensors/README.md

 ## New for this fork
 * Adds geographically scaling for multiple loggers using the same program/binays.
 It does with a  custome ms_cfg.ini configuration file on the SD memory card
 * Adds electronic configuration information to the Mayfly board, so that the readings can be traced to specific mayfly at a specific geographical loction.
 * Manages the available battery power, with best management practices for power demand management.
-One option is the LiIon with a solar panel.
-Another option is standalone, no solar panel capability
+One option is the LiIon rechargeable battery + solar panel.
+Another option is standalone, no solar panel capability.
+Confgiruable in the ms_cfg.ini
 * Tested for ruggedness/reliability with the Xbee LTE & WiFi S6 modules.
 * prebuilt hex files at https://github.com/neilh10/ms_releases/wiki
 * Specific development stream in ModularSensors\a\.. directories (Mayfly and other ARM SAMDx boards)